 Highlights of Beverly's own solo performances include worldwide concerts such as: French National Radio, International Harpweek in Holland, Rotary International Conventions, Friends of Music Association at Dorothy Chandler Pavilion in Los Angeles, California State Penitentiaries, Walt Disney World Epcot Previews, World Harp Congress, American Cancer Society Benefits, Adventist Musicians Guild, USA International Harp Competition, Studio Six Television, and the United States Senate Ambassadors Ball.
 Dr. Wesner-Hoehn has performed several times as a guest of Mid America Productions on stage at Carnegie Hall in New York City.
 She was invited to perform at the Fifth World Harp Congress in Copenhagen, Denmark, where she was the featured soloist with the Danish choral ensemble Hymnia.
 She has also performed at the Israel, Vienna, and Paris World Harp Congress venues.

-Since relocating to California, Dr. Wesner-Hoehn has performed for the Mondavi Center and University of California at Davis and Merced, Sacramento Choral Society and Orchestra, El Dorado Community Concert Series; Fine Arts Series of Pacific Union College, Southern University and Canadian University, as well as with the River City Chorale, the Sacramento Philharmonic, the Master Singers Chorale, the Apollo Concert Series, Auburn, Stockton, and Folsom Symphony Orchestras, Northern California Children's Chorus, Chanteuses, Modesto Symphony Orchestra, Kindred Arts Series in Manteca, Sacramento Children's Chorus, California State University Wind Ensemble and Orchestra, Music Circus at the Wells Fargo Pavilion, the Community Center Broadway Series, Chico State Orchestra, Paradise Symphony, North State Orchestra, Sacramento Ballet Society, and the Music in the Mountains Summer Festival Orchestra.
+Since relocating to California, Dr. Wesner-Hoehn has performed for the Mondavi Center and University of California at Davis and Merced, Sacramento Choral Society and Orchestra, El Dorado Community Concert Series; Fine Arts Series of Pacific Union College, Southern University and Canadian University, as well as with the River City Chorale, the Sacramento Philharmonic, the Master Singers Chorale, Apollo Concert Series, Auburn, Stockton, and Folsom Symphony Orchestras, Northern California Children's Chorus, Chanteuses, Modesto Symphony Orchestra, Kindred Arts Series in Manteca, Sacramento Children's Chorus, California State University Wind Ensemble and Orchestra, Music Circus at the Wells Fargo Pavilion, the Community Center Broadway Series, Sacramento Ballet Society, and the Music in the Mountains Summer Festival Orchestra.
 She has performed multiple times with Johnny Mathis, Gladys Knight and the Pips, Michael W Smith, Super Diamond, and young star soprano, Jackie Evancho.
 Beverly currently resides near Las Vegas, Nevada and welcomes worldwide masterclass invitations, Angelica Duo recitals with violinist, Anita Fetsch Felix, as well as solo harp recitals, and all orchestral, chamber, and choral works.